JetBrains/amper/docs/src/reference/module.md

 #### `settings.android.parcelize`

-`settings:android:parcelize` configures [Parcelize](https://developer.android.com/kotlin/parcelize) for the Android
+`settings.android.parcelize` configures [Parcelize](https://developer.android.com/kotlin/parcelize) for the Android
 platform in the module.
 The value can be the simple `enabled` string, or an object with the following attributes:

 | Attribute                            | Description                                                                                                                                                                                                                                                                                                                                                                | Default |